superlucky84/blog/README.md

 # Blog

-This blog was created using the [SSR boilerplate for Lithent](https://github.com/superlucky84/lithent/tree/master/createLithent#welcome-to-lithent-ssr-boilerplate), a virtual DOM library I developed.
+This blog was built using the [SSR boilerplate for Lithent](https://github.com/superlucky84/lithent/tree/master/createLithent#welcome-to-lithent-ssr-boilerplate), a virtual DOM library.

 ## How to run